-SENSOR ARRAY AND APPARATUS FOR SIMULTANEOUS OBSERVATION OF TISSUE ELECTROPHYSIOLOGY, CONTRACTILITY, AND GROWTH (IL13165, Pending US patent application)
+SENSOR ARRAY AND APPARATUS FOR SIMULTANEOUS OBSERVATION OF TISSUE ELECTROPHYSIOLOGY, CONTRACTILITY, AND GROWTH (IL13165, US patent 10,914,722)

 Cardiac toxicity is one of the major causes of drug candidate failure in clinical studies and is responsible for the failure in regulatory approval of drugs as well as the retraction of numerous drugs from the market.
 Critical to the success of early stage drug discovery is the ability to obtain high-quality and high-throughput data in a cost-effective manner.
 Predicting cardiotoxicity requires the ability to create cardiac tissues that mimic in vivo physiology at multiple scales, as well as the ability to record two key cardiac functions: tissue electrophysiology and contractility.

 Described is an iCHIP (in-vitro Chip-based Human Investigational Platform) that includes interdigitated electrodes (IDE) in a microelectrode array (MEA) that measures cardiac tissue growth, electrophysiology and contraction simultaneously in real time.
 The MEA is used to detect and map the propagation of action potentials, the IDE is used for monitoring tissue growth and contraction.
 Human iPS-CMs (induced pluripotent stem cell-derived cardiomyocytes) were initially cultured on the chip to investigate effect of norepinephrine, and validated computationally.

 - Simultaneous mapping of cardiac electrophysiology and recording of contraction for safety pharmacology and toxicology screening in drug development process

 - A great tool for basic research to understand physiology of cardiac cells

 Reference: Lab Chip, 2017,17, 1732-1739.